 For use in the library only, shelved with the lending stock.

 There are computers with printing facilities at each campus; most of these are located in or near libraries.
 Computers with assistive software and adjustable furniture are available; more information about these and other ILS computing services can be found by following the link from our portal tab, or going direct to

 All libraries are wireless-enabled; help to connect with your laptop can be found on Computing Support web pages at http://www.gre.ac.uk/offices/ils/ict/guides/nw/wireless

-Your University ID card is required to use any library or computing facility.
+Your Greenwich Gateway Card (university ID card) is required to use any library or computing facility.
 You cannot borrow books without it.
 Your card should be carried with you at all times on campus.